 Priscilla Lane and Joseph A. Howard: (Married May 1942 to his death on May 1976): “Arsenic & Old Lace” actress Priscilla Lane met Howard, an Army Air Force lieutenant, in 1942.
 After World War II ended, the couple lived in New Mexico and then moved to California where Howard was a building contractor.
 Lane retired from movies, a decision her husband left to her, in 1948 and the couple had four children together: Joseph (1945), Hannah (1950), Judith (1953) and James (1955).
 The couple later moved to New England where Lane was a Girl Scout troop leader, went to church and volunteered at hospitals.
 She said she never regretted leaving Hollywood.
 Howard died in 1976, something Lane never got over.
 He was buried in Arlington Cemetery in Virginia and Priscilla was buried with him when she died in 1994.

 Shirley Temple and Charles Black: (Married Dec.
 1950 to his death on Aug.
 2005): On their way to get married, Black admitted he had never seen any of the child actress’s films.
 Shirley Temple said it’s corny but it was love at first sight when they first met in Honolulu where he was working for a shipping company.
 Black served on a Commerce Department advisory committee and National Research Council panels.
 He co-founded a Massachusetts-based company that developed unmanned deep-ocean search and survey imaging systems.
 He also served in the Navy during the Korean War.
 The couple had two children together: Charlie (1952) and Lori (1954) and Black adopted Temple’s daughter from her marriage with John Agar, Linda (1948).
-Shirely Temple is still living.
+Shirley Temple passed away on Feb.
+10, 2014.

 Claudette Colbert and Dr. Joel Pressman: (Married Dec.
 1935 to his death on Feb.
 1968).
 The “It Happened One Night” actress Colbert married Pressman, a surgeon at UCLA, and were married for 33 years.
 The couple had no children.

 Joan Leslie and Dr. William G. Caldwell: (Married March 1950 to his death on April 2000): “Yankee Doodle Dandy” actress, Joan Leslie, married the UCLA graduate and retired from acting when she had her twin daughters Patricia and Ellen.
-Caldwell passed away in 2000 and Leslie is still living.
+Caldwell passed away in 2000 and Leslie passed away on Oct.
+15, 2015.

 Irene Dunne and Frances Dennis Griffin: (Married July 1928 to his death on Oct.
 1965) “The Awful Truth” actress married a New York dentist and kept a long distance relationship with him in the first few years of their marriage.
 Frances finally gave up his dental practice and joined Dunne in Hollywood.
 The couple adopted their daughter named Mary Frances 1936.